Introduction to a Connected Workplace

 Why is a Connected Workplace important?

 The Connected Workplace is important because it drives digitisation and the success of a business.
-Peter Miscovich, in WorkDesign Magazine writes: “Corporate leaders all over the world over are seeing how a vibrant digital workplace ecosystem can fuel productivity and satisfaction”.
+Peter Miscovich, in WorkDesign Magazine, writes: “Corporate leaders all over the world are seeing how a vibrant digital workplace ecosystem can fuel productivity and satisfaction”.
 With 41% of employees considering a change in career or leaving their current roles, a successful workplace ecosystem is essential.

 3 steps to a successful workplace ecosystem